cloud-66-internal/help.cloud66.com/_includes/account/team-accounts.md

 ## User roles and permissions

 The account administrator is the only user who can invite other members and change access rights for these members (unless this privilege is granted to another user).
-There are two types of users - _Finance users_ and _Application (stack) users_.
+There are three types of users - _Finance users_, _Application (stack) users_ and _Service Accounts_ (please read our separate guide on [Service Accounts](/{{page.collection}}/account/service-accounts.html)).

 ### Finance users